Fair Play in the Newsroom: Actor-Based Filtering Gender Discrimination in Text Corpora: Limitations

 \section{Limitations}

-While our approach enables corpus-level balancing based on measurable framing asymmetries, it is not without limitations.
-First, the exclusion-based strategy necessarily reduces corpus size and diversity, potentially eliminating valuable content alongside discriminatory texts.
-Second, the method operates on surface-level linguistic signals and cannot fully account for subtler or context-dependent forms of bias, such as irony, framing through omission, or topic selection.
-Third, the balancing relies on binary gender classification, which excludes non-binary identities and reinforces a gender dichotomy that our conceptual framework otherwise seeks to challenge.
-Fourth, the analysis is limited to texts that contain clearly identifiable actors and sufficient gender cues, primarily via pronoun resolution.
-Articles without identifiable pronouns or mentions of coreferent actors are excluded from the discrimination analysis altogether, leading to incomplete coverage.
-Finally, the impact-aware exclusion method is sensitive to threshold settings and metric selection, which may affect outcomes in ways that are not always transparent.
-These limitations highlight the need for complementary strategies, such as counterfactual augmentation, contextual bias detection, or narrative-level analysis, to address more complex and nuanced forms of representational inequality.
+While our approach enables corpus-level balancing based on measurable framing asymmetries, it has limitations.
+The exclusion strategy reduces corpus size and may remove valuable content alongside biased texts.
+It also relies on surface-level linguistic signals and cannot capture subtler biases such as irony, omission, or topic choice.
+Furthermore, the method enforces a binary gender classification, excluding non-binary identities, and it applies only to texts with identifiable actors and gender cues, leaving some material outside the analysis.